vboussange/PhDthesis/draft/conclusion.md

       - consider different species affected by eco-evolutionary processes and understand consequences at the ecosystem scale.
 A possible venue for that is the framework of Nordbotten with gaussian approximations.
   - usage of PDE approximation to understand
     - deep time dynamics
-      - Apply MiniBatchInference.jl to the eco-evolutionary model on graphs to understand the cause of biodiversity on earth.
+      - Apply PiecewiseInference.jl to the eco-evolutionary model on graphs to understand the cause of biodiversity on earth.
       - relate to the work of skeels, and hagen
     - predict outcomes of climate change
   - of use for inference methods which try to estimate ecological (population size), spatial and evolutionary processes of real populations from genetic observation data, from e.g. measures of differentiation (\citep{Lepers2021}, ask Theophile?)